-Are you preparing for upcoming product management or marketing interviews?
+Are you preparing for upcoming product management interviews or marketing interviews?
 Your interviewer is undoubtedly going to ask your questions highly focused on product design.
 Therefore, the wisest thing you can do to prepare is to take a look at some common product design questions, right?
 Well, don't worry!
 We've compiled a list of the most common product design interview questions, along with some breakdowns, explanations, and more to help ace your next product design interview.

 PS: Looking for product designer interview help instead of PM help?
 Check out our product designer course.